top of page

 It’s easy to slip up when comparing dividend growth vs high yield.
 One common mistake is chasing the highest yield without checking if it’s sustainable.
 If a company can’t afford those payouts, a painful cut may follow.

 Another mistake is ignoring growth potential.
 A lower yield today might look boring, but steady raises can build far more wealth over time.
 And don’t forget reinvesting dividends—skipping this step means missing out on the power of compounding.
+If you don't need the income yet, a DRIP (dividend reinvestment plan) puts every payout back to work automatically.

 Some retirees also explore covered calls for retirees as a way to add income, but just like with high yield, it’s important to weigh the trade-offs.